-AND limits results to those that contain both search terms:
+Limits results to those which contain both search terms:

 A search for diabetes AND adolescents will limit the search to diabetes in adolescents and exclude information on diabetes in other populations or other topics affecting adolescents.

-OR will return results which match either of the terms you enter:
+Results will match either of the terms you enter:

-A search for Mark Twain OR Samuel Clemens will return results for both this famous author and his pseudonym.
+A search for Samuel Clemens OR Mark Twain will return results for both this author and his famous pseudonym.

 A search for Blue Jays NOT baseball will return results for birds and not the Toronto baseball team.